dnsimple/dnsimple-developer/content/v2/zones.markdown

     GET /:account/zones

-List zones for the account.
+List zones from the account.

 ### Parameters